Richard L. Goldstein

-Richard is a senior shareholder and the managing attorney of the southern New Jersey office of Marshall Dennehey, the largest of the firm's branches.
+Richard is senior counsel and the managing attorney of the southern New Jersey office of Marshall Dennehey, the largest of the firm's branches.
 As the managing attorney, Richard is responsible for the daily operations of the Mount Laurel office, including the supervision of its 100 plus employees.
 Richard is also the supervising attorney for the Professional Liability Practice Group in southern New Jersey and oversees the activities of some 20 attorneys who work in this practice area throughout the region.

 In 2010, Richard became the newest member of the firm's board of directors and served for 6 years as senior vice president of the firm.
 Previously, Richard was the managing attorney of the northern New Jersey office in Roseland.